jindrichmynarz/dissertation/parts/extraction.md

 Data from the Czech public procurement register was not initially available as structured data, so that interested parties had to scrape its data from HTML.
 This dataset was eventually released as [open data](http://www.isvz.cz/ISVZ/Podpora/ISVZ_open_data_vz.aspx).
 The data is published in exports to XML, CSV, or Microsoft Excel, each partitioned by year.
+However, the dataset exports contain only past contracts that were already awarded, so they cannot be used for alerting bidders about relevant opportunities in public procurement.
+Nevertheless, this historical data can be used for training and evaluation.
 Although published in structured formats, the data is structured poorly, so we had to spend substantial effort improving its structure.
 This open data offering also includes exports from electronic marketplaces, where some public contracts are published, but we did not use it.
 <!-- For instance, electronic marketplaces serve purchases of commodities. -->